Ashroth/CYOA_Project/README.md

 3. Write your title and summary
 4. Now you can add events and items to the adventure
 5. Clicking on the name of an event or an item opens allows you to edit them
 6. First event is the start event and the second is the end event.
-The end event doesn't need to be connected to anything if you use the health system; just reducing the players health to 0 is enough.
+The end event should be treated as the victory condition; reducing the players health to 0 or leaving them no choices are the failure conditions.
 7. Clicking on an events title opens up the events edit screen, where you can edit the particulars of that event, connecting it to other events or adding items.
 8. In the event edit screen, clicking on the text of a choice allows you to edit it.
 9. After you are done, just return to the index and your adventure will be visible.